-The impact of internationally co-authored papers from EU-13 countries is much lower and highly diversified by field.
-Poland and Romania are the only countries where impact is lower than the global average for all fields (for the whole decade in Poland and for almost the whole decade in Romania).
 At this granular level, the most internationalized EU-13 country is Estonia, with only one field (humanities) below the global average.
 Consistent internationalization leaders include medical sciences in Lithuania and engineering and technology in the Czech Republic.
-Poland lags behind in all fields despite massive European funding and two waves of higher education reforms.
-Interestingly, the US and China fall into a group of countries where internationally co-authored papers in almost all fields are cited less often than the expected world average for this type of collaboration (all fields except engineering and technologies in the US, and all fields except humanities in China).
+Despite massive European funding and two waves of higher education reforms, Poland lags behind in all fields of research.
+Interestingly, the US and China fall into a group of countries where internationally co-authored papers in almost all fields (except for engineering and technologies in the US and except for humanities in China) are cited less often than the expected world average for this type of collaboration.
+In both cases, and especially in the case of the US, the central hub of the global collaboration network, this anomaly may be a function of size: the two global scientific powerhouses have large science sectors with plenty of internal possibilities for collaboration (Olechnicka, Ploszaj, and Celinska-Janowicz 2019, 79).

-In contrast, nationally co-authored publications are cited less often than would be expected in almost all European countries (i.e., countries to the left of the vertical line in Figure 10), with EU-28, EU-15, China, and the US slightly above the global average.
+In contrast, nationally co-authored publications are cited less often than would be expected in almost all European countries (i.e. countries to the left of the vertical line in Figure 9), with EU-28, EU-15, China, and the US slightly above the global average.
 Papers involving national collaboration had a higher impact on global science than international collaborations in only five countries (those below the red dashed line), for different reasons: the global superpowers of China and the US, the European internationalization laggards of Poland and Romania, and France, where both nationally and internationally co-authored papers had a high impact.
-(Cross-disciplinary differences are not discussed here because of space constraints.)
+(Cross-disciplinary differences are not discussed here because of space constraints, see Kwiek 2015, 347-350.)
 At the aggregated level of all fields combined, the impact of internationally co-authored publications was above the expected field-weighted global average in the vast majority of European systems.
 The impact of papers involving national collaboration fell below this average (and are therefore located in quadrant 1).
 National collaboration produced globally impactful papers only in Portugal, Italy, Spain, and France (quadrant 2), as well as in the USA and China (quadrant 4).